 Surgical removal, or exclusion, of the LAA is often performed in patients with AF who are undergoing open heart surgery for other reasons.
 Percutaneous LAA closure devices have been developed as a non-pharmacologic alternative to anticoagulation for stroke prevention in AF patients.
 The devices may prevent stroke by occluding the LAA, thus preventing thrombus formation.
 Several versions of LAA occlusion devices have been developed.
 The WATCHMAN and WATCHMAN FLX left atrial appendage systems (Boston Scientific, Maple Grove, MN) are self-expanding, nickel titanium devices.
 The devices have a polyester covering and fixation barbs for attachment to the endocardium.
 Implantation is performed percutaneously through a catheter delivery system, utilizing venous access and transseptal puncture to enter the left atrium.
 Following implantation, patients are anticoagulated with warfarin or alternate agents for approximately one to two months.
 After this period, patients are maintained on antiplatelet agents (e.g., aspirin and/or clopidogrel) indefinitely.
 The Lariat Loop Applicator is a suture delivery device that is intended to close a variety of surgical wounds, in addition to LAA closure.
 The Cardioblate closure device, developed by Medtronic Corp., is currently being tested in clinical studies.
 The Amplatzer cardiac plug (St. Jude Medical, Minneapolis, MN), is FDA-approved for closure of atrial septal defects but has not received FDA approval for LAA closure.
-The Percutaneous Left Atrial Appendage Transcatheter Occlusion (PLAATO) system was the first device specifically developed for LAA occlusion.
-It consisted of a self-expanding nitinol cage with three anchors on each strut and was covered with a non-thrombogenic PTFE membrane.
-However, the device was withdrawn from the market in 2006 and is no longer available for clinical use.

-The Amplatzer Amulet Left Atrial Appendage Occluder (LAAO) is a permanent implant that is made of a Nitinol (nickeltitanium) mesh with polyester fabric cover.
+The Amplatzer Amulet Left Atrial Appendage Occluder (LAAO) is a permanent implant that is made of a Nitinol (nickel-titanium) mesh with polyester fabric cover.
 The Amplatzer Amulet is placed in the patient's left atrial appendage (LAA), the device is intended to prevent blood clots formed in the LAA from entering the bloodstream and potentially causing a stroke.
 Amplatzer Amulet (Abbott) was FDA approved in August 2021, it is a second-generation device, developed for the specific indication of the Left Atrial Appendage Closure (LAAC).